blrajkumar/MCS_171/README.md

 # MCS_171 - Java
 Author: Rajkumar Balakrishnan Lakshmi
-Domain: Car Rentel Management System (Binod CarShare)
+Domain: Car Rental Management System (Binod CarShare)

 Lab 01 - Components used are;
 1. Implementation of the concept of control statements and Arrays in the class.